 The real question pilots must ask themselves is if they want to risk their aircraft – and potentially their lives – on a legal technicality.
 “The one thing that I always caution people about is this,” Ryan says.
 “Let’s say your overhaul period is 2,000 hours or 60 months, whichever comes first.
 So 2,000 hours or five years.
 Most general aviation pilots might fly 100 hours a year in their aircraft.
 At the end of that five-year period, let’s say they’ve only got 500 hours on their propeller since their last overhaul.
 But if they say ‘Well, I can go 2,000 hours,’ that’s twenty years, and that’s just too long.
 At the very least your seals aren’t going to last that long.
 Your O-ring seals and stuff like that, they’ll never last twenty years.
 There’s really nothing you can do about that.
 You can’t make an O-ring last longer.”

 Propellers are one of the most highly stressed components on an aircraft.
-The overhaul limits published in your Service Letter are intended to protect your safety, because like any mechanical device, aircraft propellers require periodic maintenance and inspection.
+The airplane propeller overhaul limits published in your Service Letter are intended to protect your safety, because like any mechanical device, aircraft propellers require periodic maintenance and inspection.
 Following Hartzell published overhaul limits will ensure that any issues that may be developing within the propeller are found early, hopefully while still easily repairable.

 Neglecting the propeller by operating it beyond these limits may not be illegal, but it can result in minor problems developing into much larger issues, leading to reduced reliability, propeller malfunction, expensive component replacement, and potentially unsafe operating conditions.